-Framework and Targets
+Frameworks and Targets

-To help 21st Century Fox achieve its long-term vision, we are focusing our sustainability efforts on the following environmental issues: carbon, waste, water, and clean energy. expand
+To help 21st Century Fox achieve its long-term vision, we are focusing our sustainability efforts on the following environmental issues: carbon, waste, water, and clean energy.

-We will work to address our impacts through several key areas of our business, including audiences, distribution, colleagues, facilities, productions, and supply chain.
-Click each target below to see an update on how we're doing.
+Click each target below to see an update on how we’re doing.

 - Replaced more than 13,000 square feet of lawn with artificial turf, eliminating the need for regular irrigation of these areas and saving more than one million gallons of water per year.